Tax Forgiveness & Resolution

 bankruptcy, but that is false.
 Filing bankruptcy may help you discharge back taxes,

-help you determine your eligibility.
+bankruptcy attorneys can help you determine your eligibility.

 In order to discharge tax debt, you must meet the following criteria: